-The decision to shun your local gym and start working out at home isn't one that should be taken lightly, but the Men's Health Cast Iron Adjustable Dumbbell is a good place to start.
+The decision to shun your local gym and start working out at home isn't one that should be taken lightly, but the Men's Health Cast Iron Adjustable Dumbbell is an excellent place to start.
 Hence this review.

-If you're willing to do a little research and learn to make the most out of minimal equipment, you'll be amazed at what you can achieve with just a simple set of dumbbells and a good weights bench.
+If you're willing to do a little research and learn to make the most out of minimal equipment, you'll be amazed at what you can achieve with just a simple set of dumbbells – adjustable dumbbells in particular – and a good weights bench.

-This set from Men's Health aim to reduce the need for copious floor space further by cleverly cramming a spear of 2.5kg to 25kg into a single dumbbell mechanism.
+This set from Men's Health aims to reduce the need for copious floor space further by cleverly cramming a spear of 2.5kg to 25kg into a single dumbbell mechanism.
 Harnessing a clever spinning collar, the user can quickly and easily change the weight on the move.
 The same thing is also available in a 40kg version.
-The weights seem to be exclusive to Argos and are significantly cheaper than market leader Bowflex.
-At time of writing the prices of the 25kg and 40kg dumbbells were £110 and £150 respectively.
+The weights seem exclusive to Argos and are significantly cheaper than market leader Bowflex SelectTech 1090i Adjustable Dumbbell.

 Not only does this allow you to perform multiple different exercises, which can work everything from the shoulders to the glutes, it also aids progression, encouraging a gradual increase of weight over time to build bigger and stronger muscles.